draliceviolett/Scriptor-Jekyll-Theme/_posts/2020-08-07-blog-tour-the-stray-cats-of-homs.md

 date: 2020-08-07
 layout: post
 title: "Blog tour: The Stray Cats of Homs by Eva Nour"
-excerpt: "<cite>The Stray Cats of Homs</cite> is a shocking and moving account of an ordinary young man's experiences of the war in Syria."
+excerpt: "<cite>The Stray Cats of Homs</cite> is a shocking, moving and unforgettable account of an ordinary young man's experiences of the war in Syria."
 featured-image: /images/the-stray-cats-of-homs.jpg
 ---